ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 4 August 2026
+{: #4-august-2026}

+### For all version dates
+{: #4-august-2026-all-version-dates}

+**Bare metal server available capacity.** You can now [list capacities for bare metal servers](/docs/apis/vpc/latest#list-bare-metal-server-capacities) to retrieve a collection of bare metal server profiles and the zones where capacity is available.

+**Bare metal server profiles zones.** When [retrieving](/docs/apis/vpc/latest#get-bare-metal-server-profile) or [listing](/docs/apis/vpc/latest#list-bare-metal-server-profiles) bare metal server profiles, a new `zones` collection is included in the response.
+This property indicates the zones in which the profile is available.
+A bare metal server [profile](/docs/vpc?topic=vpc-bare-metal-servers-profile) specifies the performance characteristics and pricing model for a bare metal server.

+For more information about bare metal server capacities and profiles, see [Viewing Bare Metal Server Capacity API](/docs/vpc?topic=vpc-managing-bare-metal-servers&interface=api#viewing-bare-metal-server-capacity-api).

 ## 21 July 2026
 {: #21-july-2026}